|_||Astrophysical Institute Neunhof|

 It has been proved in the eighties and nineties of the twentieth century, that the single measurement results of quantum experiments are not ruled by laws of nature, that Nature is acting truly irrational in her decision for this or that result.
 This is much more than merely to state that no such laws are known to us.
 It has been proved definitively, that such laws of nature do not exist, and hence will never be detected.

-It is the central topic of this book to explain, how such a proof is possible at all, and how the proof works in detail.
+It is a central objective of this book to explain, how such a proof is possible at all, and how the proof works in detail.
 Furthermore many perplexing quantum phenomena are presented, and various proposals for their interpretation are discussed.

 This book was written for readers with no specific education in physics.
 The book is written in german.